What is in-app messaging: a brief guide to benefits, types, and examples

 This is as opposed to other external methods of notifying users such as push notifications.
 When people receive push notifications they are outside the app, meaning it's easier for them to disregard the information.

-You can target different segments of users #
+6. Target different segments of users

 If using a product adoption platform as a low-code solution, you can easily create in-app messages, make them visually appealing, and customize them to your needs.